Tambara-Yamagami Categories over the Reals: The Non-Split Case: Tambara-Yamagami Fusion Categories: Non-Split Case

-\section{Tambara-Yamagami fusion categories: Non-Split case}
+\section{Tambara-Yamagami Fusion Categories: Non-Split Case}

-We would like to investigate non-split generalizations of the (split) Tambara-Yamagami categories described in Subsection \ref{Sub:SplitTYCats}.
+We would like to investigate non-split generalizations of the (split) Tambara- Yamagami categories described in Subsection \ref{Sub:SplitTYCats}.
 In particular, we will focus on the case where $\mathbb K = \mathbb R$.
-In making our generalization, the features that we would like to preserve are the following: \begin{enumerate} \item The set of (isomorphism classes of) simple objects consist of a group $A$ of invertible objects, together with a single self-dual simple object $m$, and \item the object $m\otimes m$ is a direct sum of invertible objects, that is, the multiplicity of $m$ in $m\otimes m$ is 0. \end{enumerate}
+In making our generalization, the features that we would like to preserve are the following: \begin{enumerate} \item the set of (isomorphism classes of) simple objects consist of a group $A$ of invertible objects, together with a single self-dual simple object $m$, and \item the object $m\otimes m$ is a direct sum of invertible objects, that is, the multiplicity of $m$ in $m\otimes m$ is 0. \end{enumerate}

-A natural starting point would be to allow various simple objects to have nontrivial division algebras, but not all alternatives are possible.
+A natural starting point would be to allow various simple objects to be non-split, but not all division algebras are possible.
 We use the results from Section \ref{Sec:FusionCats/R} to narrow these options down to only three possibilities.
 In particular, Theorem \ref{Thm:FrobeniusDivAlg/R} implies that when working over $\mathbb R$ there are only three ways for a simple object to be non-split.
 Moreover, Corollary \ref{Cor:AllRealOrAllComplex} shows that either all the \emph{invertible} objects are real or all the \emph{simple} objects are complex.

-If all the invertible objects are real then the only variations would occur when $m$ is either complex or quaternionic.
+If all the invertible objects are real, then $m$ is the only simple object that could be non-split, and so $m$ can either be complex or quaternionic.
 If all simple objects are complex, either the category is fusion over $\mathbb C$ or not.
 The original theorem of Tambara and Yamagami (see Theorem \ref{OGTYTheorem}) already covers the case where $\mathcal C$ is fusion over $\mathbb C$, and so we assume that $\mathcal C$ is only fusion over $\mathbb R$.
 The results of Subsection \ref{sSec:GaloisNontrivial} show that $\mathcal C$ must contain Galois nontrivial simple objects and hence, by Theorem \ref{Thm:GaloisGrading}, $\mathcal C$ is faithfully Galois graded.
-Moreover, Corollary \ref{Cor:XXIsC0} implies that the object $m\otimes m$ is Galois trivial, and by our assumption, this forces all the invertible objects to be Galois trivial.
+Moreover, Corollary \ref{Cor:XXIsC0} implies that the object $m\otimes m$ is Galois trivial, and by our assumption on the fusion rules, this forces all the invertible objects to be Galois trivial.
 Then, since there must be at least one Galois nontrivial object, it must be $m$.

 Summarizing, there are three new possibilities for non-split Tambara-Yamagami categories over $\mathbb R$: